Lawmakers advance bill to reduce wildfire impacts as climate change fuels more intense blazes

 It directs substantial research funds — more than $2 billion over the next five years — to federal science agencies and lays out a national research agenda to better understand wildfires and reduce their impacts.

-“Wildfires are becoming increasingly devastating, more and more parts of the nation are turning into high-risk fires zones, and the wildfire seasons are now nearly year-long,” sponsor Rep. Zoe Lofgren (D-Calif.) said at a Tuesday committee hearing in which the bill was amended and ultimately approved to advance to the full House of Representatives.
+“Wildfires are becoming increasingly devastating, more and more parts of the nation are turning into high-risk fires zones, and the wildfire seasons are now nearly year-long,” sponsor Rep. Zoe Lofgren (D-Calif.) said at a Tuesday committee hearing in which the bill was amended and ultimately approved to advance to the full House.

 “It is time for the federal government to start treating wildfires more like other major disasters, such as hurricanes, tornadoes and floods, by making sustained investments in wildfire science,” she said.

-Described as a “whole-of-government” approach, the bill also establishes a committee to coordinate wildfire research nationally, represented by agencies such as National Oceanic and Atmospheric Administration, NASA, the U.S. Forest Service, FEMA, the National Science Foundation, the U.S. Geological Survey, and others.
+Described as a “whole-of-government” approach, the bill also establishes a committee to coordinate wildfire research nationally, represented by agencies such as the National Oceanic and Atmospheric Administration (NOAA), NASA, the U.S. Forest Service, the Federal Emergency Management Agency, the National Science Foundation, the U.S. Geological Survey and others.

-The program is modeled off similar efforts for other hazards, such as the National Earthquake Hazards Reduction Program, which coordinates earthquake research and policy at the national level.
+The program is modeled on similar efforts for other hazards, such as the National Earthquake Hazards Reduction Program, which coordinates earthquake research and policy at the national level.

-NOAA is slated to receive the most funding and is tasked with a broad range of research goals, such as developing timely warnings and forecasts for potentially dangerous fires, creating a “Fire Weather Testbed” to improve fire weather products like red flag warnings, and building a database of historical wildfires and fire weather events for research purposes.
+NOAA is slated to receive the most funding and is tasked with a broad range of research goals, such as developing timely warnings and forecasts for potentially dangerous fires, creating a “Fire Weather Testbed” to improve fire weather products such as red-flag warnings, and building a database of historical wildfires and fire weather events for research purposes.

-The National Institute of Standards and Technology will carry out research related to how fires ignite and spread through homes and communities and develop building codes and retrofit standards for structures in high-risk fire zones.
+The National Institute of Standards and Technology will carry out research related to how fires ignite and spread through homes and communities, and develop building codes and retrofit standards for structures in high-risk fire zones.

-Other agencies receiving research funds are NASA, the Environment Protection Agency, FEMA and the National Science Foundation.
+Other agencies receiving research funds are NASA, the Environmental Protection Agency, FEMA and the National Science Foundation.

 The bill does not specifically cover firefighting and forest management, which are being addressed by other legislation and fall under the jurisdiction of other committees.